timothywhalin/Sketch-Quick-Presentation/README.md

 # Sketch-Quick-Presentation

-A simple plugin to quickly share multiple artboards with an optional title.
+A Sketch plugin to quickly share multiple artboards with an optional title.

 ## Download and installation